Great Military Heroes of World War Two : Oddball the Tank Commander

 Towards battle that is, if not actually engaging as such, since his men were holding a defensive rearguard action decided unilaterally after their Captain got his head blown-off.
 Chief engineer Moriarity had even adapted their tank to go faster in reverse so that "we can get out quicker than we came in" as Oddball put it.
 But their reluctance to get into trouble was about to change.

-Judging by their headwear and the Arabian music in their camp they were veterans of another famous campaign.
+Judging by their head-wear and the Arabian music in their camp they were veterans of another famous campaign.
 Testified by the Afrika Korps hat and the Moroccan fez worn by a couple of his troops.
-Their chilled out approach maybe also suggested they picked up some exotic herbs and elixirs on their African travels.
+Their chilled out approach maybe also suggested they picked up some exotic herbs on their African travels.

 On top of that tank it was as if in Oddball's mind he was leading a troop of uniformed horsemen across the dusty plains of the 19th century Wild West.
-Except for the fact that he would more than likely be smoking a pipe of peace with the natives before planting some feathers in his hair and dancing semi-naked around the camp-fire till sundown.
+Except that he would more likely be smoking a peace-pipe with the natives, planting some feathers in his hair and dancing semi-naked around the camp-fire.
 This was no cowboy no matter how gun-totin and free-roaming he seemed.

 There was also always time for sitting out in the afternoon sun and sampling the fruits of the vine from the French locals.
 Plus eating cheese and catching some rays to while away those lazy days.

 A magnetic and charismatic leader he was.
 Always optimistic and a believer in victory as an absolute certainty he truly inspired his men.
-"Have a little faith baby" was one of his earnest reproaches in the face of stubborn pessimism.
+"Have a little faith baby" he cajoled the naysayers in the face of stubborn pessimism.

 His immediate sidekick Moriarity, however, couldn't be easily mollified by "Will you knock it off with all them negative waves" as the mechanic complained endlessly about the danger in their special mission.
 But Oddball was a New Age traveller in touch with the sprititual.

 "It's a mother beautiful bridge and it's gonna be there" he promised and true to his word the bridge was still standing.
-At least until the US Air Force flew past and blasted it a few minutes later.
+At least until the US Air Force flew past and blasted it..

 Perhaps little wonder that a colleague asked "Listen kid!
 They haven't got you back in the nut ward again?" especially as Oddball was literally barking down the phone-line at him.
 He had a repertoire of canine impressions at his disposal.